 Therefore, the railroad workers earned several privileges, like free train tickets, free primary and middle school for their children, and higher wages.

-The lack of appropriate capital investments (In the 5-year plan transport, postal services, and telecommunications received only 19 percent of the investment funds) was compensated by focusing on the mass mobilization of workers.
+The lack of appropriate capital investments (In the 5-year plan transport, postal services, and telecommunications received only 19 percent of the investment funds, of which railways received 69% of this total funding) was compensated by focusing on the mass mobilization of workers.